If your business is going to sell food, you must notify either your local council or the NSW Food Authority before you start.

 Notify local council

-You need to notify your local council if your business is a:
+You need to notify your local council if your business sells or serves food directly to consumers, such as a:

 - childcare providing food